 When filing normal R visa status applications from within the United States with the United States Citizenship and Immigration Services (USCIS) (please take a moment to read this disclaimer), our Austin immigration attorneys currently charge the following fees:

-- $460 for the filing fee charged by the USCIS for the main petition
+- $460 USCIS filing fee for the main petition

-- $370 for the filing fee charged by the USCIS for the family’s application (if applicable)
+- $370 USCIS filing fee for the family’s application

 Premium processing is not currently available for individuals pursuing the R visa status.